 1. Chin-Ups (Beginner-Advanced)

-Chin-ups are far and away the best bodyweight movement for building bigger and stronger biceps muscles.
+Chin-ups are far and away the best bodyweight movement and calisthenics bicep workout for building bigger and stronger biceps muscles.

 And it’s not even close.